 No film caused more of a stir in 2014 than Evan Goldberg and Seth Rogen's "The Interview," a ribald comedy revolving around a plot to assassinate the leader of North Korea, Kim Jong Un.

-Each week, The News-Gazette will show a screen shot of a home from a movie and ask readers, "Who lives here?"
-The first person to email email@example.com with the name of a silver screen character who resides in the featured house will get a shout-out in next week's section.
-Be sure to include your full name and town of residence in your submission.
+Each week on this page, The News-Gazette will show a screen shot of a home from a movie or TV show and ask readers, "Who lives here?"
+Email your guess of a character who resides in the featured home to firstname.lastname@example.org and we'll give a winner a shout-out on next week's page.
+Be sure to include your full name and town of residence.

 As far as the movie world is concerned, 2014 will be remembered as the year in which things ended with an international bang and a corporate whimper.